-For persons suffering from endocrine disorders such as diabetes and mental illnesses, there are three planks to our research and treatment programmes: (i) exercise and diet; (ii) drugs; and (iii) coddling the person from fortune's nasty slings and arrows.
+For persons suffering from endocrine disorders such as diabetes and mental illnesses, there are three planks to our research and treatment programmes:

+- (i) Exercise and diet.

+- (ii) Drugs.

+- (iii) Coddling the person from fortune's nasty slings and arrows.

 While drugs and psychotherapies have had some short and medium term successes, they have had limited long term success, suggesting scope for a fresh tack.
 This paper argues for adding a fourth plank to have long term success in enabling these sufferers to grapple with stress, namely giving sufferers a particular set of risks.
 For this particular set of risks, the paper coins the name "whiffs of danger".
 For lack of whiffs of danger, the paper coins the name "risk starvation".
-The author's whiffs of danger - risk starvation theory of mental health

-&lt;sup>† Bonn University, ZEIb, Walter Flex Str 3, D-53113 Bonn, Germany and illness is developed with her umbrella theory of decision making under risk that she terms SKAT, Stages of Knowledge Ahead Theory.
+The author's whiffs of danger - risk starvation theory of mental health and illness is developed with her umbrella theory of decision making under risk that she terms SKAT, Stages of Knowledge Ahead Theory.